The People's Choice (novel)

-The People's Choice (occasionally titled The People's Choice: A Cautionary Tale) is a 1995 novel written by Jeff Greenfield.
-When the United States' President-elect MacArthur Foyle dies after the general election, but before the Electoral College has a chance to vote him into office, the media and the election process are swung into chaos.
+The People's Choice: A Cautionary Tale is a 1995 novel written by American journalist Jeff Greenfield.
+In the novel, United States President-elect MacArthur Foyle dies after the general election, but before the Electoral College has a chance to vote him into office, and the media and the election process are swung into chaos.

 Synopsis

-On Election Day in 1996, The Republican presidential ticket of Foyle-Block wins enough states to receive 305 electoral votes, compared to 233 electoral votes for the Democratic ticket of Mueller-Vincent.
-Since 270 electoral votes are needed to win the Presidency, the issue of who should be the next President is thought resolved.
+On Election Day in 1996, the Republican presidential ticket of Foyle–Block wins enough states to receive 305 electoral votes, compared with 233 electoral votes for the Democratic ticket of Mueller–Vincent.
+Since 270 electoral votes are needed to win the presidency, the issue of who should be the next president is thought resolved.

 However, President-elect Foyle dies only days after the election in a freak accident.
-The Republican party then promotes his running mate, Governor Theodore Block, to the top of the ticket.
+The Republican Party then promotes his running mate, Governor Theodore Block, to the top of the ticket.
 Governor Block quickly proves that he is a mental lightweight, his nickname being Teddy Blockhead, leading some to question his fitness for the presidency.

 One of those questioning Block's fitness to be president is Michigan elector Dorothy Ledger, one of those forgotten people lost in a party's political machine who seems unimportant—until the fate of an election hinges on her actions.
 Ledger publicly questions whether she is required to vote for Block, and in so doing sets off a political firestorm and a minor rebellion among some Republican electors.
 A series of missteps by Block further exacerbates the issue.

-Meanwhile, African-American preacher W. Dixon Mason and his supporters move toward endorsing their own favorite candidate, while Washington, D.C., "political powerbroker" Jack Petitcon, and his allies also attempt to control the process.
+Meanwhile, African-American preacher W. Dixon Mason and his supporters move toward endorsing their own favorite candidate, while Washington, D.C., "political powerbroker" Jack Petitcon and his allies also attempt to control the process.
 Avi DuPour is a popular liberal-bashing radio host who provides commentary on the proceedings.